 Initial Suggestions from Community Investment Corp., ICC Staff, IL AG, NCLC and NRDC:

-Report on the % of housing units treated that get each of the major building envelope measures, and HVAC measures.
+Report on the % of multifamily buildings, and the associated housing units they compromise that adopt any common area measures, and the % that get each of the major measure categories, including (but not limited to) building envelope measures, HVAC measures, DHW measures, and common area lighting measures.

 Include a breakdown of the reasons why a customer did not install the measure.
 For example: 72% of MF residences received attic insulation updates.
 10% didn’t get this because of a structural issue; 3% didn’t get this because a customer refused; etc.